blurfx/auto-indent.vim/README.md

 ### Callback

-Define the callback function `AutoIndentCallback` if you want to do additional work with the detected indentation information.
+If you want to do additional work with the detected indentation, define the callback function `AutoIndentCallback`.
-                                                                            |

 ```vim
 function!
 AutoIndentCallback(indent)
   echom a:indent " {'type': 'tab': 'size': 4}